uzongoka/pulse-sms-issues/README.md

 ## Contributing to Pulse SMS

 Want to dig in to some code yourself, rather than just report issues to this page?
-I have three open-source Pulse clients that you can take a look at:
+I have five open-source Pulse clients that you can take a look at:

 1. The Pulse web app, built on Vue.js: https://github.com/klinker-apps/messenger-web
 2. The Pulse desktop clients, built on Electron: https://github.com/klinker-apps/messenger-desktop